 I spent 6 weeks on Buton island, east of Sulawesi as a volunteer staff member for Operation Wallacea.
 In between collecting data for a REDD+ funding application, trying to inspire students by teaching them the ways of field science and having an overall awesome time with the other staff, I walked around trying to photograph some of the iconic species found on the island.

-The journey to the island of Pulau Buton, east of mainland Sulawesi was quite a lengthy one but provided some amazing sights.
+The journey to the island of Pulau Buton, east of mainland Sulawesi was quite a long one but provided some amazing sights.

 PHOTOGRAPHING THE PULAU BUTON WILDLIFE – SULAWESI